 - Administrative Procedure Act litigation, regulatory advocacy and counseling

-In addition to leading Sidley's highly ranked “Privacy and Data Security” practice, as rated by Chambers Global and Chambers USA, Alan is ranked by Chambers in its first tier of Privacy and Data Security practitioners.
-Chambers USA has described Alan as a “true ‘ambassador’ for the privacy sector” who “attracts praise for his deep knowledge of the field.
-Interviewees stress that ‘he gives invaluable advice’ and is known to be a strong litigator.
-He also earns plaudits for his regulatory compliance and data protection policy expertise.”
-He has been named as a leading international Internet and E-Commerce Lawyer in Who’s Who Legal.
-Alan was also named to Ethisphere Institute’s “Attorneys Who Matter” in Data Privacy/Security, which recognizes lawyers with the highest commitment to public service, legal community engagement and academic involvement.
-The Washingtonian has named Alan one of Washington, D.C.’s Best Lawyers: Cybersecurity, and the National Law Journal named him a “Cyber Security Trailblazer.”
+In addition to his top Chambers and BTI rankings, Alan has been named as a leading international Internet and E-Commerce Lawyer in Who’s Who Legal, and Ethisphere Institute’s “Attorneys Who Matter” in Data Privacy/Security, which recognizes lawyers with the highest commitment to public service, legal community engagement, and academic involvement.
+The Washingtonian has named Alan one of Washington, D.C.’s Best Lawyers for Cybersecurity and also for First Amendment and Media Law, and the National Law Journal named him a “Cyber Security Trailblazer.”

 Alan is a founding member of Checks and Balances, a group of conservative lawyers dedicated to speaking up in defense of the rule of law regardless of the party or persons in power.